tktajwar/today/README.md

   -c, --settings       configure settings data
 ```

 This is the shortened version of the help message for *today*.
-We will only be looking at what we need to know to get started using the program.
+We will only be looking at what we need to know to get started using this program.

 Let's say we woke up in the morning and the first task of our day will be to exercise for 40 minutes.
 But how do we add a new task?
-Well if you look under the options, you will see one that starts with `-a` with the message "add/append a new Task [Name] [Duration]".
+Well if you look under the options, you will see one option that starts with `-a` with the message "add/append a new Task [Name] [Duration]".
 Let's use that.

 ## adding a new task